Overview: MAOI and TCA interactions

 Ironically, not only is the risk of a tyramine pressor response reduced, but also there is a definite suggestion that some combinations of an MAOI and a TCA can have less ‘day-to-day’ side effects overall than either drug given separately.
 That is not as strange as it might at first seem, because sometimes one drug can mitigate the side-effects of another — that is what may be occurring with some TCA/MAOI combinations.

-The contraindications given in the product information approved by the FDA (often long ago) relate to the earlier period of knowledge referred to above, when the actual pharmacological properties of these drugs were not precisely known.
-Why the PIs have not caught up with modern knowledge is not something I can give an explanation for.
-However, it is clear that drug-regulatory agencies, e.g. the FDA, deal with drugs on an individual basis and do not necessarily review the overall developments in pharmacology and clinical toxicology.
-I suspect the explanation is quite simple, which is that dealing with drugs on an individual basis, and not reviewing the ‘big picture’, means that they ‘cannot see the forest for the trees’.
+The contraindications given in the product information approved by the FDA (often long ago) relate to the earlier period of knowledge referred to above, when the pharmacological properties of these drugs were not precisely known.
+Why general texts and the PIs have not caught up with modern knowledge is not something I will expound on here.
+However, it is clear that drug-regulatory agencies, e.g. the FDA and the EMA, deal with drugs on an individual basis and do not necessarily review the overall developments in pharmacology and clinical toxicology.
+I suspect the explanation is quite simple, it is that dealing with drugs on an individual basis, and not reviewing the ‘big picture’, means that they ‘cannot see the forest for the trees’.
 That, and the over-reliance on unreliable case reports, may also explain why the warnings they have been giving about ST with the antiemetic drugs (like ondansetron), and the anti-migraine drugs like sumatriptan, have also been criticised.
 Indeed, I think they are generally ignored.

 As a world expert in ST I am well-placed to state that our theoretical knowledge about ST, derived from pharmacology and animal experimentation, is now both thorough and well-established.
-It allows accurate predictions of which drugs are potentially a risk from this interaction.
-This knowledge coincides well with an informed interpretation of all of the clinical data from clinical trials, and case reports.
+It allows accurate predictions of which drugs are potentially a risk from this interaction (e.g. see ).
+This knowledge coincides well with an informed interpretation of all the clinical data from trials, and case reports.
 It is therefore possible to be extremely confident that TCAs (other than clomipramine and imipramine) have no significant effect on elevating serotonin, and no risk of precipitating serotonin toxicity.

 There are no other serious or dangerous interactions between (therapeutic doses) of MAOIs and TCAs.